-The Board currently consists of five (5) Directors and is as follows:
+The Board currently consists of five (5) Directors as follows:

-Loh Yih Executive Chairman and Executive Director

-Wong Kok Chye Executive Director and Group Chief Executive Officer

-Ong Chin Lin

-Lead Independent Non-Executive Director

-Yeo Meng Hin

-Independent Non-Executive Director

-Ho Ta-Huang Non-Executive and Non-Independent Director
+Loh Yih Executive Chairman and Executive Director Wong Kok Chye Executive Director and Group Chief Executive Officer Ong Chin Lin Lead Independent Non-Executive Director Yeo Meng Hin Independent Non-Executive Director Ho Ta-Huang Non-Executive and Non-Independent Director

 The Company endeavours to maintain a strong and independent element on the Board.
 At present, two (2) of the Company's Directors are independent.
-The Company is aware that in accordance with Guideline 2.2 of the Code 2012, at least half of the Board should constitute Independent Directors where the Chairman is not an Independent Director.
-The Company is in the process of looking out for suitable candidate and shall endeavor to comply with this Guideline 2.2 during the next financial year.
+The Company is aware that in accordance with Guideline 2.2 of the Code, at least half of the Board should constitute Independent Directors where the Chairman is not an Independent Director.
+The Company is in the process of looking out for suitable candidates and shall endeavour to comply with Guideline 2.2 during the next financial year.

-The Board considers an Independent Director as one who has no relationship with the Company, its related companies, its 10% shareholders(1) or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Directors' independent judgement of the Group's affairs in the best interests of the Company.
-The Independent Directors have confirmed that they do not have any relationship with the Company, its related companies, its 10% shareholders or its officers that would interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement, with a view in the best interests of the Company.
-The independence of each Director will be reviewed annually by the Nominating Committee in accordance with the definition of independence in the Code 2012.
+The Board considers an Independent Director as one who has no relationship with the Company, its related companies, its 10% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Directors' independent judgment of the Group's affairs with a view in the best interests of the Company.
+The Independent Directors have confirmed that they do not have any relationship with the Company, its related companies, its 10% shareholders or its officers that would interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgment, with a view in the best interests of the Company.
+The independence of each Director will be reviewed annually by the Nominating Committee in accordance with the definition of independence in the Code.
 The Nominating Committee has reviewed and is of the view that the two (2) Independent Directors are independent.

 The Board notes that Mr Ong Chin Lin ("Mr Ong") has been an Independent Director of the Company for more than 9 years.
 The Board reviews regularly the independence of Mr Ong, and is of the opinion and agreement that he is suitable to continue as an Independent Director of the Company.
-During the 10 years period, Mr Ong had no relationship with the Company, its related companies, its 10% shareholders or its officers.
-Neither Mr Ong nor any of his immediate family member has been employed by the Company or its related companies, has accepted any significant compensation by the Company or its related Company, has been a 10% shareholder, partner, Director or executive officer of an organisation which has provided or received significant payments or material services from the Company, is a 10% shareholder of the Company, or has been directly associated with a 10% shareholder of the Company.
-In addition, the Board also reviews the performance of each Independent Director and opine that Mr Ong having gained good understanding of the Group's business and operations will be able to continue to bring in valuable expertise, experience and knowledge to the Board.
-To ensure continued management and governance, the Board believes that Mr Ong can provide the necessary and required stability to work with both new and old directors to collectively drive the Group forward.
+During the 13 years period, Mr Ong had no relationship with the Company, its related companies, its 10% shareholders or its officers.
+Neither Mr Ong nor any of his immediate family member has been employed by the Company or its related companies, has accepted any significant compensation by the Company or its related Company, has been a 10% shareholder, partner, Director or executive officer of an organisation which has provided or received significant payments or material services from the Company.
+In addition, the Board also reviews the performance of each Independent Director and opines that Mr Ong, having gained good understanding of the Group's business and operations, will be able to continue to bring in valuable expertise, experience and knowledge to the Board.
+To ensure continued management and governance, the Board believes that Mr Ong can provide the necessary and required stability to work with both new and existing Directors to collectively drive the Group forward.

-The Board also agreed that the independence of the Independent Director must be based on the substance of their professionalism, integrity and objectivity, and not merely based on the number of years which they have served in Board.
+The Board also agreed that the independence of the Independent Directors must be based on the substance of their professionalism, integrity and objectivity, and not merely based on the number of years which they have served on the Board.
 The Company conducts a detailed and rigorous review to ascertain and satisfy the independence of Mr Ong.